mathis-emaille/lite-table/TECHNICAL_DOCS.md

 Initializes a new instance of LiteTableManager for the provided table container.

 **Parameters**:
-- `tableContainer`: HTMLElement - The container with the 'lite-datatable' class
+- `tableContainer`: HTMLElement - The container with the 'lite-table' class

 **Creates**:
 - Row cache